harbour/core/harbour/README.txt

    3. If that still fails, make sure to install fresh source tree in a new local directory and start over.
 See 'HOW TO GET HARBOUR' section for instructions to get the source.
+       In case you installed Harbour into system locations (this used to be the case with some *nix users, albeit mostly completely unnecessarily or wrongly - f.e. for unstable versions), you will need to remember cleaning off Harbour from all of these locations, too.
+       Advice: Never install unstable Harbour versions to system locations.
    4. If you are doing a cross-build, make sure to have rebuilt the native Harbour executables for your host platform.
 See 'HB_HOST_BIN' build messages to find their location.